Vittorio Mussolini: Biography

 He was the editor of the film journal Cinema and was involved with the Italian film studio Cinecittà.

-After the war, Mussolini emigrated to Argentina, but later returned to Italy.
+Following the war, Mussolini emigrated to Argentina, but later returned to Italy.

-Vittorio Mussolini died on 12 June 1997, at 80, in a Rome clinic after a long illness.
+Vittorio Mussolini died on 12 June 1997, at age 80, in a Rome clinic after a long illness.

 Publications

 Mussolini was the author of a 1973 book on the women in his father's life entitled Mussolini: The Tragic Women in His Life.